niplav/site/forecasters.md

 fast feedback loops, large existing datasets (or at least good reference classes for base rates) and continuous historical trends.

-We can therefore identify the four horsemen of hard forecasting:
+We can therefore identify the five horsemen of hard forecasting:

 * __Long time horizons__: Because most forecasters and traders
 [discount](https://en.wikipedia.org/wiki/Discounting) the